Do your homework

 Obviously, no coach is cumbersome when it’s parked, regardless of its size.
 And, while not all coaches are big enough to live in, almost all of them are big enough to live out of.

 The interior of the coach should be determined not only by where the coach will be used, but also by who will use it.
-If the coach will be used in unpaved locations, such as in the woods or at the beach, carpeting throughout may not be a good idea.
-If most use will occur in a resort-type setting, the luxury of carpeting underfoot is hard to beat.
-Make sure there are enough seats with seat belts to accommodate everyone if a family will travel in the coach.
-Sleeping space.
+If a family will travel in the coach, make sure there are enough seats with seat belts to accommodate everyone.

 Make sure the motorhome can sleep the needed number of people comfortably.
 Measuring the bed before buying a coach may prevent the new owner from buying fitted sheets that don’t fit well.
 Pretend to make the bed to find out whether all corners can be reached easily.